Juniper berry: Toxicity

 While classified as generally recognized as safe in the United States, juniper berries may have various side effects that have not been tested extensively in clinical trials.
-Mainly due to an increased risk of miscarriage, even in small doses, consuming juniper berries may affect pregnant or breastfeeding women, and people with diabetes, bleeding disorders or after surgery.
-In traditional medicine, juniper berries were thought to be useful for female birth control.
+Mainly due to an increased risk of miscarriage, even in small doses, consuming juniper berries may affect pregnant or breastfeeding women.

 Allergic reactions are possible.
 Consuming large amounts of juniper berries may cause catharsis, convulsions, or harm kidney function.
 The berries of some species, such as J. sabina, are toxic.

 Uses

 The berries of some juniper species are considered too bitter to eat.

 In addition to J. communis and J. drupacea, edible species include J. phoenicea, J. deppeana, and J. californica.

-The flavor profile of young, green berries is dominated by pinene; as they mature this piney, resinous backdrop is joined by what Harold McGee describes as "green-fresh" and citrus notes.
+The flavour profile of young, green berries is dominated by pinene; as they mature this piney, resinous backdrop is joined by what Harold McGee describes as "green-fresh" and citrus notes.
 The outer scales of the berries are relatively flavourless, so the berries are almost always at least lightly crushed before being used as a spice.
 They are used both fresh and dried, but their flavour and odour are at their strongest immediately after harvest and decline during drying and storage.

 Flavour

-Juniper berries are used in northern European and particularly Scandinavian cuisine to, according to one source, "impart a sharp, clear flavor" to meat dishes, especially wild birds (including thrush, blackbird, and woodcock) and game meats (including boar and venison).
+Juniper berries are used in northern European and particularly Nordic cuisine to, according to one source, "impart a sharp, clear flavor" to meat dishes, especially wild birds (including thrush, blackbird, and woodcock) and game meats (including boar and venison).
 They also season pork, cabbage, and sauerkraut dishes.
 Traditional recipes for choucroute garnie, an Alsatian dish of sauerkraut and meats, universally include juniper berries.
-Besides Norwegian, Danish and Swedish dishes, juniper berries are also sometimes used in German, Austrian, Czech, Polish and Hungarian cuisine, often with roasts (such as German sauerbraten).
+Besides Norwegian, Danish, Estonian and Swedish dishes, juniper berries are also sometimes used in German, Austrian, Czech, Polish and Hungarian cuisine, often with roasts (such as German sauerbraten).
 Northern Italian cuisine, especially that of the South Tyrol, also incorporates juniper berries.
 They are also used in the Italian region of Apulia, especially to flavour brines.

 Juniper, typically J. communis, is used to flavor gin, a liquor developed in the 17th century in the Netherlands.
 The name gin itself is derived from either the French genièvre or the Dutch jenever, both of which mean "juniper".
 Other juniper-flavoured beverages include the Finnish rye-and-juniper beer known as sahti, which is flavored with both juniper berries and branches.

 Another drink made from the berries is a julmust, a soft drink made in Sweden mainly sold during Christmas.